 You also could review the images you use in your product pages and blog posts.
 Are they aesthetically pleasing?
 Do they showcase your product well?
 Are they professional and well-lit?
 Do they fit your brand?
 If not, book a photographer and do a reshoot.

 You get the idea.
 It’s a long process but worth it.

 Don’t let a first-quarter sales slump get in your way.
-If you do these 6 things right, you won’t have any slump to worry about.
+If you do these 6 things right, you can improve the customer experience and see increased revenue.

 Ramp up your marketing in December and through the first quarter, have a big sale, ask for referrals and, most of all, don’t lose hope.
 Keep your mindset positive to avoid coming across as desperate for sales (even if you are).